dimitri/pgextwlist/README.md

 The whitelisting works by overloading the `ProcessUtility_hook` and gaining control each time a utility statement is issued.
-When this statement is a `CREATE EXTENSION`, the extension's name is extracted from the `parsetree` and checked against the whitelist.
+When this statement is a `CREATE EXTENSION`, the extension's name is extracted from the `parsetree` and checked against the whitelist. *Superuser* is obtained as in the usual `SECURITY DEFINER` case, except hard coded to target the *bootstrap user*.

-The `sudo` part is not pretty.
-We edit the `rolsuper` attribute directly in the catalogs then force a cache refresh and a `CommandCounterIncrement()` so that next commands consider we are a superuser.
-Then we edit the `rolsuper` attribute back to what it was before our command.